CosmickMedia/mediahub/README.md

 After saving, use the **Test Connection** button to verify communication with your Groundhogg REST API.
 If public key credentials are provided, the advanced authentication method is used.

 If you need to troubleshoot API issues, enable **Debug Logging** in the settings panel.
 When enabled, detailed request and response information is written to `logs/groundhogg.log` in the project root.

+### Calendar Import

+To populate the calendar from Google Sheets, open **Admin → Settings** and paste the sheet's public URL in the **Google Sheet URL** field.
+The application automatically converts the standard editing link into the required CSV export format.